Decades of struggle set the stage for Peru’s Indigenous Peoples to attain legal title to their lands and forests

 1535

-The king of Spain claims title to all land in Peru and grants his representative unlimited authority over native Peruvians.
+The king of Spain claims title over all lands in Peru and grants his representative unlimited authority over the native population.

 1825